Updated: October 20, 2022

 In addition to being able to view some of his work at the gallery, visitors can take a range of photography classes, workshops, and guided tours.
 Free camera walks led by staff photographers are available throughout the summer on Tuesdays, Thursdays, and Saturdays.

-Family Adventures OUTSIDE OF THE PARK
+YOSEMITE ADVENTURES WITH KIDS OUTSIDE OF THE PARK

 The beauty and adventure of the Sierras don’t end at the Yosemite entrance gates.
 If you do choose to stay outside the park or have some extra time to explore, you might be interested in checking out some of the fun things to do outside of the entrance gates.

-The Sugar Pine Mountain Railroad
+Sugar Pine Mountain Railroad

 Zephyr Whitewater Expeditions

-In the Spring, the snow thaws and the park’s famous waterfalls are at their most dramatic.
+In the Spring, the snow thaws, and the park’s famous waterfalls are at their most dramatic.
 Currents in the Merced are at their strongest this time of year, so unless you’re looking to do some serious whitewater rafting, you’ll want to be careful near rivers and streams.